 - Cold sores can be spread by kissing or sharing eating utensils or even sharing towels.

-	- Tingling often occurs prior to the appearance of blisters.
+- Tingling often happens before the appearance of blisters.

 - Early treatment can promote healing and reduce the time it takes a cold sore to heal.

 Tips to help you get the most from a visit to your healthcare provider: